CONSTITUTION & RULES

 determination to sustain growth and succeed.

-1.1 The Club shall be called AFC Plympton.
+1.1 The Clubs shall be called AFC Plympton and Plympton Girls.

 1.1a An affiliation number will be received each season from DCFA upon registration.